FlowFuse/website/src/handbook/company/communication.md

 #### Channel name structure

-To make it easier to find your way around in Slack, it's
+To make it easier to find your way around in Slack, we have some rules for naming channels.
+This will help give everything some context and implicit sense of purpose.

 |Type | Slack prefix | Purpose |
 |:--- |:--- |:---|